Urban exploration: Catacombs

 Catacombs such as those found in Paris, Rome, Odessa, and Naples have been investigated by urban explorers.
 Some consider the Mines of Paris, comprising many of the tunnels that are not open to public tours, including the catacombs, the "Holy Grail" due to their extensive nature and history.
 Explorers of these spaces are known as cataphiles.

 Sewers and storm drains

 Entry into storm drains, or "draining", is another common form of urban exploration.
-Groups devoted to the task have arisen, such as the Cave Clan in Australia.
+Groups devoted to the task have arisen, such as the Cave Clan and Darkside in Australia.
 Draining has a specialized set of guidelines, the foremost of which is "When it rains, no drains!", because the dangers of becoming entrapped, washed away, or killed increase dramatically during heavy rainfall.

 A small subset of explorers enter sanitary sewers.
 Sometimes they are the only connection to caves or other subterranean features.
 Sewers are among the most dangerous locations to explore owing to the risk of poisoning by buildups of toxic gas (commonly methane, hydrogen sulfide, or carbon dioxide).
 Sewers can contain viruses, bacteria, protozoa, and parasitic worms.
 Protective equipment is recommended for people who enter sewers.